-Some of the world’s biggest, rarest, oldest and most fascinating treasures are landing at Melbourne Museum, all the way from London, for the whole family to enjoy.
-In anticipation of the upcoming Treasures of the Natural World exhibition, we have turned some of the touring objects into puzzles!
+Some of the world’s biggest, rarest, oldest and most fascinating treasures have landed at Melbourne Museum, all the way from London, for the whole family to enjoy.
+To celebrate the Treasures of the Natural World exhibition, we have turned some of the touring objects into puzzles!
 Select your level of difficulty and away you go.

 The Dodo - Naturalist's Miscellany Plate 123